Dutch Privateers: Blood & Plunder Faction Review

 The Dutch Privateers have several options for tactics and force building but their unit options and special rules really push them towards an aggressive boarding party force, a Strict super-accurate cannon force, or a combination of the two.

-If you want to build a hybrid list that can run out the guns, then board, that’s easy enough to do with the Dutch, but you’ll just have a smaller force when you pay for both cannons and Enter Ploeg or pistols on all your Zeelieden.
+If you’re interested in building a hybrid list that can fire its guns and then board, that’s easy enough to do with the Dutch.
+However, you’ll have a smaller force when you pay for both cannons and Enter Ploeg or pistols for all your Zeelieden.

-The Dutch Privateers are really not very strong when it comes to a small arms sniping style of list, but if you really want to do it, take Jan Erasmus Reyning and bring along some English Freebooters.
-You can also attach a Marksmen to some Veteran or Trained Kapers and they become pretty good.
-With his Commadore ability, you could run a fleet of Canoa full of marksmen or a couple smaller ships like Barks and still use his command points well.
+The Dutch Privateers aren’t particularly strong when it comes to a small-arms sniping style of list, but if you’re determined to pursue this strategy, consider taking Jan Erasmus Reyning and bringing along some English Freebooters.
+You can also attach a Marksman to some Veteran or Trained Kapers, making them more effective.
+With Reyning’s Commodore ability, you could run a fleet of Canoas full of marksmen or a couple of smaller ships like Barks and still make good use of his command points.

-If you find yourself forced to fight on land with the Dutch Privateers, David Nassy is probably your best command option.
-Your force gains Skirmishers on every unit and the stout Jewish Militia become a core unit.
-Kapers are also decent on land and I’ve even seen a unit of Enter Ploeg get real nasty on land.
-If you make it your command unit and attach a Local Guide, you can zoom around the table blasting and smashing anything you can get near!
+If you find yourself forced to fight on land with the Dutch Privateers, David Nassy is likely your best command option.
+His leadership grants the Skirmishers ability to every unit, and the sturdy Jewish Militia become a core unit in your force.
+Kapers are also decent on land, and I’ve even seen a unit of Enter Ploeg become quite formidable in ground combat.
+If you make Enter Ploeg your command unit and attach a Local Guide, you can maneuver around the table quickly, blasting and smashing anything in your path!

 enter ploeg sneaking